CharliePoole/statiq-site/input/status.md

 * Add background images to (at least) the index pages.

 * Update my bio and resume.

-* Automate rebuild and deployment of the site.

 * Decide whether to support comments on blog posts and how.